BrunoPoiano/golendar/README.md

 # Golendar

-Golendar is a Go-based notification system that integrates with Sonarr and Radarr to send updates about new TV shows episodes and movie releases via Telegram.
+Golendar is a lightweight, Go-based notification service that integrates with Sonarr and Radarr media management systems.
+It delivers daily updates at 8:00 AM via Telegram, keeping you informed about the series episodes and movies being released that day.

 ## Features

+- Daily notifications at 8:00 AM
-- Monitors TV show releases from Sonarr
+- TV show episode release notifications via Sonarr integration
-- Tracks movie releases from Radarr
+- Movie release notifications via Radarr integration
-- Sends notifications through Telegram with:
+- Telegram message delivery with:
   - TV show details including season and episode information
   - Movie information with IMDB links
   - Show artwork/photos (when available)